The most important and most difficult relationship you’ll ever have is you.

 John’s work is about asking the right questions in all areas of your life, so you take personal accountability to create, and live a life you love.

 A life of no excuses, no blame, and especially no delay in living it today, now!

 And what John really keys you in to isn’t the just question asked, but “What’s the question behind the question?”

 And it’s not a quick surface answer, but a deeper dive into what’s really behind the question, with thinking and inquiry that will really make a difference in your life, and in the lives of others.

-And those are the kinds of question Craig asks, and is committed to keep asking people he cares about in every conversation.
+And those are the kinds of questions Craig asks and is committed to keeping asking people he cares about in every conversation.

 So, “What’s My Heaven?”